ktorio/ktor-documentation/topics/creating_http_apis.md

 ```kotlin
 ```
-{src="snippets/tutorial-http-api/src/main/kotlin/com/example/routes/CustomerRoutes.kt" include-lines="36-43"}
+{src="snippets/tutorial-http-api/src/main/kotlin/com/example/routes/CustomerRoutes.kt" include-lines="35-42"}

 Similar to the definition of our `get` request, we make sure that the `id` is not null.
 If the `id` is absent, we respond with a `400 Bad Request` error.

 ### Register the routes {id="register_customer_routes"}

-Up until now, we have only defined our routes inside an extension function on `Route` – so Ktor doesn't know about our routes yet, and we need to register them.
+Up until now, we have only defined our routes inside an extension function on `RoutingBuilder` – so Ktor doesn't know about our routes yet, and we need to register them.
 Open the `plugins/Routing.kt` file and add the following code:

 ```kotlin
 ```